-An important note regarding the proof of your language skills:
+An important note regarding the proof of the language skills:

-It is not required to prove your English and German proficiency at the time of application - your application will still be taken into account by the Selection Committee regardless of your language skills.
+It is not required to prove English and German proficiency at the time of application - applications will still be taken into account by the Selection Committee regardless of the language skills.

-However, it is absolutely essential to prove your language skills BEFORE starting the study program in October.
+However, it is absolutely essential to prove the language skills before starting the study program in October.

-Should you be selected for the program without having submitted any language certificate yet, your admission will be provisional – and turned into a final admission only after providing the missing documents (by the beginning of October the latest).
-If by the beginning of October these documents are still missing, your admission will not be finalized and you won´t be enrolled in the program.
+Applicants selected for the program without having submitted any language certificate yet will get an admission provisional – which is turned into a final admission only after providing the missing documents (by the beginning of October the latest).
+If by the beginning of October these documents are still missing, the admission will not be finalized and the applicants won't be enrolled in the program.

-Due to the large number of applications that reach us every year a two part application process has been introduced.
+Due to the large number of applications which are received every year a two part application process has been introduced:

-Within four weeks you will be notified as to whether or not you have been selected to provide a complete application.
-We try to make our decision as quickly as possible to enable students, that are not chosen to participate in Part 2, to pursue other opportunities.
+Within four weeks applicants will be notified as to whether or not they have been selected to provide a complete application (Part 2).
+The selection committee tries to make it's decision as quickly as possible to enable students, that are not chosen to participate in Part 2, to pursue other opportunities.

 Master of Science (M.Sc.)